humantech/hubby/README.md

 **Warning I:** this project is in early development stage, you might not find it useful for now.

-Hubby has the following features working:
+Hubby has the following features working (or at least we think so):

-* Message queue
+* Named queues
-* Message broadcast
+* Broadcasting
-* Message schema validation using `amanda`
+* JSON schema validation using [`amanda`](https://github.com/Baggz/Amanda/)

-Each schema has his own queue, so listener programs will need to subscribe to schema names.
+Each schema has its own queue, so listeners needs to subscribe to schema names.

 ## Install from npm
 ```